fvergaracl/GAME/README.md

 | WEIGHT_GLOBAL_IMPROVE_VALUE         | The constant value for `weight_global_improve`.         | Number | Yes       |
 | WEIGHT_INDIVIDUAL_IMPROVE_VALUE     | The constant value for `weight_individual_improve`.     | Number | Yes       |

-This revised structure ensures that the constants and criteria are clearly defined and standardized, facilitating their adaptation and application in various gamification strategies.
-The conditions column in the criteria table specifies under what circumstances each criterion is relevant, enhancing the clarity of their application in the strategy.

 ## Setting up the Project